KaiselDEV/mxtorie-v2/README.md

 # mxtorie-v2
-Leak mxtorie bot discord / anti raid ; multi-fonction
+👋 Hey
+Leak of Mxtorie V2

+Bot multi-fonction

+dev by Jeotique

+Leaked By Keisel ❤️